saticoysteele/leagueConstitution/README.md

 - The draft order for the rookie draft will be determined based on both regular and post-season results
 - Picks 1-6 will be assigned in inverse order of (regular season Points For + playoff Potential Points For).
 - Picks 7-12 will be assigned in inverse order of playoff seeding, with the exception of 11/12 which will be decided by the Championship
-- __An additional pick (1.13) will be awarded to the winner of the consolation bracket__

 ### Rookie Draft Settings ###
-- There will be 4 rounds of the rookie draft.
+- There will be 5 rounds of the rookie draft.
 - The rookie draft will be scheduled following the NFL draft, typically within a month.
-- The draft will follow a linear format just like the NFL draft (1.01 has 2.01, 3.01, 4.01 etc.) beginning in 2022.
+- The draft will follow a linear format just like the NFL draft (1.01 has 2.01, 3.01, 4.01 etc.).
 - Once begun, the draft room will be open 24 hours a day with each team having 4 hours per pick.
 - Trading draft picks is allowed during the rookie draft
+- Draft will consist of both rookies and veteran Free Agents
 - If a team misses their pick the best available player based on [these rankings](https://www.fantasypros.com/nfl/rankings/rookies.php) will be taken for them

 __If a player is unavailable in the database you must message the commissioner or co-commissioners to claim them and leave a spot open on your roster once they confirm your request.
 If no spot is open when the player becomes available then there will be no priority given to the team that claimed them__